 Table 1.
 Comparisons of the iron metabolism and biochemical parameters.
 Data are shown as mean ± standard deviation or median (interquartile range).
 Values in bold indicate statistically significant results.
-Abbreviations: MCO, medium cut-off; HF, high flux; TSAT, transferrin saturation; ERFE, erythroferrone; EPO, erythropoietin; sTfR, soluble transferrin receptor; TIBC, total iron binding capacity; TNF-a, tumor necrosis factor-alpha, hs-CRP, high sensitivity C-reactive protein.
+Abbreviations: TSAT, transferrin saturation; ERFE, erythroferrone; EPO, erythropoietin; sTfR, soluble transferrin receptor; TIBC, total iron binding capacity; TNF-α, tumor necrosis factor-alpha, hs-CRP, high sensitivity C-reactive protein.
 Table adapted from Lim et al.

-The improvement in ESA resistance using HDx with MCO THERANOVA dialyzer membrane may be attributable to the efficient removal of conventional/large middle molecules including TNF-a.
+conventional/large middle molecules including TNF-a.
 Under uremic conditions, chronic inflammation may induce an enhanced state of T-cell activation that leads to ESA resistance.
 TNF-a (molecular weight (MW) 17.3 kDa) is a representative pro-inflammatory cytokine that is usually elevated with chronic kidney disease.
-TNF-a causes anemia by inhibiting erythroid-precursor proliferation and promoting hypoferremia.
-The study confirmed that switching to the MCO THERANOVA dialyzer membrane resulted in improved TNF-a removal, as shown by lower TNF-a level after 12 weeks of HDx therapy, as compared to patients who continued with HF HD.
+TNF-a causes anemia by inhibiting erythroidprecursor proliferation and promoting hypoferremia.
+The study confirmed that switching to the MCO dialyzer membrane resulted in improved TNF-a removal, as shown by lower TNF-a level after 12 weeks in the MCO dialyzer group, as compared to patients who continued with HF HD.
 Changes in erythropoiesis and iron metabolism-related parameters, such as hepcidin, erythroferrone, erythropoietin were analyzed to investigate the association between TNF-a and ESA resistance.
-TNF-a induces hypoferremia through both hepcidin-independent and hepcidin-dependent mechanisms.
+TNF-a induces hypoferremia through both hepcidin-independent and hepcidindependent mechanisms.
 Hepcidin is a relatively small-sized (~27 kDa) large middle molecular uremic toxin that has an effect on ESA resistance.
 The serum hepcidin level is typically controlled by inflammation and erythropoietin.
-While the RR and difference in hepcidin at baseline and after 12 weeks of therapy did not vary significantly between groups, after 12 weeks of HDx therapy hepcidin levels decreased by 3.5 ng/mL vs. an increase of 12.3 ng/mL in the HF HD group (p=0.063).
-There was no significant difference between groups in serum level of erythropoietin (30.4 kDa), a regulator of hepcidin, with a decrease of 2.3 mU/mL in the HDx-MCO group, vs. an increase of 0.5 mU/mL in the HF HD group.
-Erythroferrone (52 kDa), also a regulator of hepcidin, remained unchanged after switching to HDx therapy, which further supports Theranova's ability to retain larger (>45 kDa) proteins and essential substances.
+While the RR and difference in hepcidin at baseline and after 12 weeks of therapy did not vary significantly between groups, after 12 weeks of the MCO dialyzer group hepcidin levels decreased by 3.5 ng/mL vs. an increase of 12.3 ng/mL in the HF HD group (p=0.063).
+There was no significant difference between groups in serum level of erythropoietin (30.4 kDa), a regulator of hepcidin, with a decrease of 2.3 mU/mL in the MCO dialyzer group, vs. an increase of 0.5 mU/mL in the HF HD group.
+Erythroferrone (52 kDa), also a regulator of hepcidin, remained unchanged after switching to the MCO dialyzer, which further supports the Theranova dialyzer's ability to retain larger (>45 kDa) proteins and essential substances.
 Considering these results, it is possible that the hepcidin-independent pathway played a dominant role in improving iron status, in this study.

-In conclusion, HDx with MCO THERANOVA dialyzer membrane achieved greater improvement in ESA resistance than HD with high-flux dialyzer.
-HDx with MCO THERANOVA dialyzer membrane efficiently removed the conventional/large middle molecule TNF-a, an inflammatory cytokine, potentially influencing iron metabolism.
+In conclusion, the MCO dialyzer membrane achieved greater improvement in ESA resistance than HD with high-flux dialyzer.
+The MCO dialyzer membrane efficiently removed the conventional/large middle molecule TNF-a, an inflammatory cytokine, potentially influencing iron metabolism.

-HDx with MCO THERANOVA dialyzer membrane improves ESA resistance over time compared to high-flux HD in maintenance HD patients.
-HDx therapy enabled by the THERANOVA dialyzer membrane provides superior removal of conventional/large middle molecules, reducing inflammatory cytokines potentially improving iron metabolism.
+MCO dialyzer membrane improves ESA resistance over time compared to high-flux HD in maintenance HD patients.
+MCO dialyzer membrane provides superior removal of large middle molecules, reducing inflammatory cytokines potentially improving iron metabolism.